 - The District's electronic mail system, Gmail with G Suite, and its constituent software, hardware, and data files, are owned and controlled by the school district.
 The school district provides email to aid students and staff members in fulfilling their duties and responsibilities, and as an education tool. - The District reserves the right to access and disclose the contents of any account on its system, without prior notice or permission from the account's user.

-Unauthorized access by any student or staff member to an electronic mail account is strictly prohibited.
+Unauthorized access by any student or staff member to an electronic mail account is strictly prohibited. - Each person should use the same degree of care in drafting an email message as would be put into a written memorandum or document.
+Nothing should be transmitted in an email that would be inappropriate in a letter or memorandum.
+Emails transmitted via the school district's network carry with them identification of the user's internet "domain."
+This domain name is a registered domain

-- intellectual property rights or contracts, or transmitting any material in violation of any State or federal law: - Using the electronic networks to engage in conduct prohibited by board policy; - Unauthorized downloading of software or other files, regardless of whether it is copyrighted or scanned for malware: - 4.
+- Using the electronic networks for any illegal activity, including violation of copyright or other intellectual property rights or contracts, or transmitting any material in violation of any State or federal law; - 2.
+Using the electronic networks to engage in conduct prohibited by board policy; - Unauthorized downloading of software or other files, regardless of whether it is copyrighted or scanned for malware; - 4.
 Unauthorized use of personal removable media devices (such as flash or thumb drives); - 5.
 Downloading of copyrighted material for other than personal use; - 6.
 Using the electronic networks for private financial or commercial gain; - 7.
 Wastefully using resources, such as file space; - Hacking or attempting to hack or gain unauthorized access to files, accounts, resources, or entities by any means; - Invading the privacy of individuals, including the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature, such as a photograph or video; - 10.
 Using another user's account or password; - Disclosing any network or account password (including your own) to any other person, unless requested by the system administrator; - 12.
 Posting or sending material authored or created by another without his/her consent; - 13.
 Posting or sending anonymous messages; - 14.
 Creating or forwarding chain letters, spam, or other unsolicited messages; - 15.
-Using the electronic networks for commercial or private advertising; - Accessing, sending, posting, publishing, or displaying any abusive, obscene, profane, sexual, threatening, harassing, illegal, or knowingly false material; - Misrepresenting the user's identity or the identity of others; and - 18.
+Using the electronic networks for commercial or private advertising; - Accessing, sending, posting, publishing, or displaying any abusive, obscene, profane, sexual, threatening, harassing, illegal, or knowingly false material; - 17.
+Misrepresenting the user's identity or the identity of others; and - 18.
 Using the electronic networks while access privileges are suspended or revoked.